ClarissaWorrell/ClarissaWorrell.github.io/ArtifactTwo.md

 - Converted photos to byte array from bitmap to insert them into the SQL database, converted back to bitmap when retrived

-- Add quanitiy options with constraints to the menu for each item using plus and minus buttons so that the user can't enter invaild input
+- Added quanitiy options with constraints to the menu for each item using plus and minus buttons so that the user can't enter invaild input

 - Checks for existance of an item in the current order database and then either adds a new item or updates the quantity of an existing item